top of page

 Mike Moore:

 Yeah.
 My swan song will be creating time machines that will outlive me and people can enjoy hopefully for generations to come.
-Again, it just falls back to to the same thing.
+Again, it just falls back to the same thing.
 What am I going to do to leave a mark that I was here?
-Well, I'm going to leave people with custom built clocks and commissioned clocks that will stand the test of time.
+Well, I'm going to leave people with custom-built clocks and commissioned clocks that will stand the test of time.
 No pun intended.

 Dusty Weis: